manngo/lantern.js/README.md

 Mark Simon

-This script is a stripped-down light box clone.
+This script is a light-weight light box clone.

 To use: